Authorities warn of ATM skimmers found at banks in Thousand Oaks

 Authorities in Thousand Oaks are urging people to use extreme caution after several ATM skimmers were found this month at local banks.

-Between April 13 and Wednesday, authorities and local bank technicians discovered five ATM debit cards devices installed inside the ATMs, the Ventura County Sheriff’s Office said in a news release.
+Between April 13 and Wednesday, authorities and local bank technicians discovered five ATM debit cards devices installed inside the machines, the Ventura County Sheriff’s Office said in a news release.

 A “deep insert skimmer” was found inside a walk-up ATM on April 13.
 Another one was found on April 17 at a bank’s drive-up ATM.
 Then on Wednesday, three more ATM skimmers were located on three separate walk-up ATMs.